jared-bloomer/KW4JLB-AREDN/README.md

   * By default anonymous access is disabled.
 To enable it set `ftp_anonymous_access: true` in group_vars/all.yml
   * To run this playbook run `ansible-playbook install_ftp.yml`

+* NextCloud
+  * This is a little heavy on the resource consumption.
+It is recommended to have a minimum 4GB of memory for this
+  * To run this playbook run `ansible-playbook install_nextcloud.yml`

 ### VoIP Audio/Phone Conferencing Programs

 ### Video Streaming and Surveillance Programs